KamilleModules/Ekom/doc/my/implementation-notes/unique-product-id.md

 They would do so when the default type is not enough anymore, it doesn't fulfill their requirements.

-For instance, the training_product type, brought by the TrainingProducts module, allow us to create training products, which extend a regular product with new characteristics, such as the date when the training event occurs, and the location where it occurs.
+For instance, the training_product type, brought by the EkomTrainingProducts module, allow us to create training products, which extend a regular product with new characteristics, such as the date when the training event occurs, and the location where it occurs.